The

 to the light wave, the same principle applies.
 Add the “plus”

-waves enter an uncoated lens at obtuse angles causing reflections
+Light waves enter an uncoated lens at obtuse angles causing

-on both sides of the lenses.
-After the AR coating has been applied
+reflections on both sides of the lenses.
+After the AR coating

-the surface after being reflected from the front surface of the
+being reflected from the front surface of the lens.
+This is

-lens.
-This is an important concept if we are to understand how an
+an important concept if we are to understand how an anti-reflective

-anti-reflective coating works.
-A light wave has now traveled one
+coating works.
+A light wave has now traveled one half of its

-half of its own length, thereby reversing itself against the next
+own length, thereby reversing itself against the next one and

 and cancel each other.